-Each team can retain a maximum of six players who aren’t categorised under the NYP bracket before the auction.
-Teams can choose to retain their top performers so that they won’t risk losing them to others who may bid a higher price for them in the auction.
+Each team can retain a maximum of six players among which 2 players can be selected from category A and 2 players from category B bracket before the auction.
+Teams can choose to retain their top performers or Elite Retained Players (ERP) so that they don’t risk losing them to other teams who may bid a higher price for them in the auction.

 What is the Final Bid Match?

-The Final Bid Match rule allows teams to match the final bid on players from the pool who were a part of their squad in the previous season.
+The Final Bid Match (FBM) rule allows teams to match the final bid on a player who was a part of their squad in the previous season.

-The FBM card can be used only twice by each team.
-However, this number depends on their number of retentions.
-If a team chooses to retain their maximum allotted 6 players then they cannot exercise this option.
-If they retain five they can use this option once and if the number is lower than five they can use it twice.
+The FBM card can be used based on the number of players the team retains.
+If a team chooses to retain their maximum allotted 6 ERPs then they can exercise the FBM option once.
+If they retain five players then they can use this option twice and if the number is lower than five they can use it thrice.